LowrimoreRichard-FS-1/Richard-Lowrimore/README.md

-# Docs.
+# Code

-This folder is for miscellaneous documentation.
+The dev folder is for code worked on in this course.

-It's common for repositories to contain documentation provided by the developers or team working on projects together.
+1. For the first milestone, add your portfolio assignment from the Interfaces & Usability course.

-In this class you may be asked to work on documentation that can be stored in this folder.
+2. For future milestones, this is where to add the main project folder.